mhewett/legacy-ai/README.md

 ## AI Agents
 There was considerable work in the past on AI agents and cooperating systems of agents, sometimes called Distributed Artificial Intelligence.
 Past systems were based on logic or knowledge-based systems rather than LLMs, but the concepts were similar.
-While browsing the literature one sees a focus on communication between agents; it was thought that agents would need special-purpose languages rather than human language.
+While browsing the literature one sees a focus on communication between agents; it was thought that agents would need to communicate via special-purpose languages rather than human language.
 Below are some historical books on topics related to AI Agents, presented in chronological order:

 1. Agha, Gul. ***Actors: A Model of Concurrent Computation in Distributed Systems***.
 Cambridge, MA: MIT Press, 1986.
 ISBN `0-262-01092-5`.